mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 ### New Features (available only for PaaS users)

-Along with the traditional New Features of the Console, ww want to dedicate a specific section for the new features which are exclusive for PaaS users.
-You can read them here below:
+Along with the traditional Console New Features, we want to dedicate a specific section for all those new features which are exclusive for PaaS users.
+You can read about them here below:

 #### Feature Preview section